wlu-mstr/flume-jdbc-sink/README.md

 		steps of using PojoJdbcSink
+Purpose of the project:

+	Send java pojo through Flume and data will be stored to Database.

 1. design com.package.pojo with constructor, getter, setter function;
 2. design com.package.dao.pojoDAO
 	2.1 in sqlMapConfig, add Alias, add xxx-map.xml path to sqlMapConfig;